CMS-HTT/NLOReweightingTool/README.md

 ## If you already have your final trees

-Load the shared library and use the returnNLOweight function.
+The idea is to load the shared library and use returnNLOweight function.

 The example code is available below.